 If you are suitable for a keyhole operation, it is done through small incisions around the ankle.
 The damaged joint surface is prepared using keyhole instruments and then held with screws.
-The operation takes about $1\frac{1}{2}$ to 2 hours.
-You will be admitted on the day of operation and kept in for 1 or 2 nights depending on the pain control and mobility.
+The operation takes about 11⁄2 to 2 hours.
+You will be admitted on the day of operation and most patients can go home on the same day.
+However, you may need to spend one night in hospital if your operation is late in the day, you haven't recovered from the anaesthetic or you need more practice with using crutches.